lunatic-7/educhain/cookbook/readme.md

 topic = "Quantum Entanglement" level = "Intermediate" num = 5
-file_name = "python_mcq.csv"

-mcq = qna_engine.generate_mcq(topic, level, num=num, file_name=file_name)
+mcq = qna_engine.generate_mcq(topic, level, num=num)
 print(mcq)
 ```

-This will generate 5 MCQs on the topic of Quantum Entanglement and save them to a CSV file named "python_mcq.csv".
+This will generate 5 MCQs on the topic of Quantum Entanglement.

 ## 3. Creating Lesson Plans <a name="creating-lesson-plans"></a>